ThinkerStudio is Growing!

 The Vision

 ThinkerStudio Learning Lab is a full-time, learner-centered program for students in grades K–8.
-We move away from the traditional "one-size-fits-all" classroom to provide an environment focused on community, personalized-learning, and creative problem-solving.
+We move away from the traditional "one-size-fits-all" classroom to provide an environment focused on community, personalized-learning, inquiry-based learning, and creative problem-solving.
 Our goal is to prepare students for the real world by teaching them how to think critically and take ownership of their own learning.

 To ensure high-fidelity instruction and strong peer relationships, our Day School is organized into three distinct multi-age cohorts:

-Lower Elementary: K – 2nd Grade
+Lower Elementary: K – 3rd Grade

-Upper Elementary: 3rd – 5th Grade
+Upper Elementary: 4th – 6th Grade

-Middle Years: 6th – 8th Grade
+Middle Years: 7th – 8th Grade

 Your Choice of Schedule: